1. Home

 As the stores don’t provide historical public ratings we snapshot ratings once per day.
 Due to timezones and technical issues there can occasionally be missing days and/or two results on a single day (eg 18 hours apart).

 Because of the cost involved in sampling ratings, Appbot only samples for apps that are tracked by paid users.
+If an app is untracked for a while there will be a corresponding gap.

 Due to the nature of the sampling we are unable to backfill ratings.
+Unfortunately this is out of our control.

 Why are ratings cumulative?